The Amazing Spider-Man (TV series)

-The Amazing Spider-Man (known simply as Spider-Man for the second season) is an American superhero television series based on the Marvel Comics character Spider-Man.
-It is the second live-action television series appearance of a Marvel character.
-Spidey Super Stories aired three years earlier on The Electric Company.
-It was shown on CBS in the United States from September 14, 1977 to July 6, 1979.
+The Amazing Spider-Man (known simply as Spider-Man for the second season) is an American superhero television series, based on the Marvel Comics character Spider-Man.
+It is the second live-action television series appearance of a Marvel character, after the Spidey Super Stories segment on The Electric Company.
+It originally aired on CBS in the United States from September 14, 1977 to July 6, 1979.

 Though it was a considerable ratings success, the CBS series was cancelled after just 13 episodes, which included a pilot film airing in autumn of 1977.
-Despite its storylines being set in New York City (the character's hometown), the series was mostly filmed in Los Angeles.